One of the world's simplest organisms is also one of the hardest to classify.

 |Barry H. Rosen, USGS|

-“Blue-green bacteria changed the world more than any other group of organisms,” says Brent Mishler, a phycologist at the University of California, Berkeley.
-Blue-green bacteria were capable of photosynthesis, he says, which means they started taking carbon dioxide and adding oxygen to the atmosphere.
+“Blue-green bacteria changed the world more than any other group of organisms,” says Brent Mishler.
+He's a phycologist at the University of California, Berkeley.
+Blue-green bacteria were capable of photosynthesis, he says.
+That means they started taking carbon dioxide and adding oxygen to the atmosphere.

 Scientists think that blue-green bacteria are also responsible for algae.
 Here’s how: These bacteria may have been the first organisms to stay alive through photosynthesis.
 That means they used sunlight, water and carbon to make their own food.